The Basketball Diaries (film): Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 47% based on 43 reviews and with an average rating of 5.3/10.
 The websites critical consensus states "In spite of its young leading man's heroic efforts to hold it all together, a muddled message prevents The Basketball Diaries from compelling as a cautionary tale."
 Metacritic gave the movie a score of 46 based in 19 reviews, indicating "mixed or average reviews".

 Roger Ebert gave the film two stars out of four.
 Ebert remarked: "At the end, Jim is seen going in through a 'stage door' and then we hear him telling the story of his descent and recovery.
 We can't tell if this is supposed to be genuine testimony or a performance.
 That's the problem with the whole movie."

 Lawsuits

 The film became controversial in the aftermath of the 1997 Heath High School shooting and the 1999 Columbine High School massacre.
 Critics noted similarities between those shooting attacks and a dream sequence in the film in which the protagonist (Leonardo DiCaprio) wears a black trenchcoat and shoots six students in his school classroom.
 The film has been named in lawsuits brought by the relatives of murder victims.
 In 1999, activist Jack Thompson filed a $33 million lawsuit claiming that the film's plot (along with two internet pornography sites, several computer game companies, and makers and distributors of the 1994 film Natural Born Killers) caused the Heath High School shooting.
 The case was dismissed in 2001.

 Soundtrack

-The Basketball Diaries soundtrack was released in 1995 by PolyGram to accompany the film, featuring songs from Pearl Jam and PJ Harvey.
+The Basketball Diaries soundtrack was released in 1995 by PolyGram to accompany the film, featuring songs from The Doors, Pearl Jam, Soundgarden, The Cult and PJ Harvey.
 AllMusic rated it three stars out of five.